How To Make A Mason Jar Bird Feeder

 - chicken feeder attachment

 - gloves (the wire is sharp when cut)

-I made this DIY birdfeeder very quickly using heavy gauge copper wire, a mason jar, a poultry feeder and some bird seed.
-That’s it.
+I made this DIY birdfeeder very quickly using heavy gauge copper wire, a mason jar, a poultry feeder, and some bird seed.
 I got the copper wire in a package at Lowe’s and the poultry feeder at the local feed supply.

-From there, I placed the jar on a towel so it wouldn’t slip and wrapped the wire around the jar as tightly as I could.
+From there, I placed the jar on a towel so it wouldn’t slip and wrapped the wire around the jar as tightly as I could by rolling the jar along the wire.
 The last section, which makes the hanging hook, was done by hand.
 The reason I used the tape on the pliers is to keep the wire from being scratched.
+Copper is soft.

 I wanted to mention that I immediately cut my finger a little bit on the end of the copper wire where the initial cuts were made.
 Not bad, just a thick paper cut t.
 I’m going to use a file to soften that up a bit or squeeze the ends in a little with some pliers.
 Please tape off the end of the wire while working with it so you don’t cut yourself.
 You can remove the tape at the end.

 The one thing I don’t like about the feeder is the filling part.
 You have to fill the jar, place it in the wire holder and then screw the poultry feeder to the top (so it’s upside down at this point).
 Now, in one quick motion, you flip the feeder right side up.
 Don’t do this slowly or you’ll lose all the bird seed!